Getting Unstuck: Four Principles to Change Your Leadership: Part Two- Be Patient

 Hardships often prepare ordinary people for an extraordinary destiny. – C.S.
 Lewis

 We are living in unprecedented times.
-We are living during a moment of history that will be read about in the history books a hundred years from now.
-These are trying times for sure!
+We are living during a moment of history that will be written about in the history books a hundred years from now.
+These are definitely trying times!

 How we handle this crisis will be debated for years to come.
-As leaders, how we step up right now is as important as ever.
+As leaders, how we step up right now is as crucial as ever.

-Being a leader does not exempt you from chaos, stress, pressures, and such.
-If anything, it might add to it.
+Being a leader does not exempt you from chaos, stress, pressures, and other such issues.
+In fact, it might add to them.

-But as a leader, your style and approach at such times are important.
-Others are looking to you to see how you react which in many ways determines how they will react.
+However, your style and approach at such times are essential as a leader.
+Others are looking to you to see how you react, which determines how they will respond.

 Your leadership when times are tough will either cause people to lose hope and succumb to despair or it will instill hope and confidence.
 Click To Tweet In these times, your people need an example of the calming effect that your leadership can have.
 Here are four ways that happen.